priyankavokuda/find-tourism-theme/README.md

 # Find tourist theme of a country

-This project was done as part of Masters curriculum which involved finding own and useful real life use case to apply machine learning.
+This project was done as part of Masters curriculum which involved finding own and useful real life use-case to apply machine learning methods.

 The use case was to find the tourism theme of a country.